Morocco packing list for women

 • Water bottle: Single use plastic bottles are terrible for the environment so we recommend you bring your own reusable bottle as part of our efforts towards zero-waste and responsible travel.
 Tap water will not always be safe to drink but you can replenish your bottle at breakfast.

 • Sunscreen: Perhaps the most important item in this packing list is sunscreen.
-I use Japanese Biore SPF 50++++ because you can wear it under makeup and it is non-sticky and silky smooth.
 Living in the tropics, this is an everyday item for me I never leave the house without.
+This one has amazing reviews on Amazon.

 • Lip balm: The sun and dryness of the desert makes it particularly tough for the skin and lips so you should bring a lip balm to stay moisturized.
 We find these are essential to not end up with completely ruined lips or even blisters.
-We like Neutrogena for their Nordic formula that tends to heal battered lips overnight and comes with SPF.
+This Nivea one comes in a pack of 4 and has SPF, so your lips will never be dry again!

 • Sleep mask: Although hotels have proper blinds, you will be sharing the room with another traveler who may be a late owl.
 Bring a sleep mask like this one to block the light.